 Opportunities in administration can be categorised into general administration, specialist administration (e.g. legal, educational, agricultural and medical) and professional administration (e.g. personal assistant and company secretary).
+Every sector needs administration workers so you could find a job in a range of areas, including the energy and utilities, media and internet and recruitment and HR sectors.

 Who are the main graduate employers?